transistorfet/molten/README.md

   each class called __init__ which is called during "new" to initialize the class members

+- Exceptions have finally been added using the setjmp/longjmp functions

 I'd be happy to hear of any additional features ideas or suggestions, if you'd like to leave them under "Issues" on github.